The cold hard facts...

 As a CBC Literary Prize alumna, Favro was commissioned by CBC Books in 2016 to write and perform a story about her father’s obsession with robots, “Death and Loving Fabrications”, for the CBC Books digital series, ALL TOLD: True Stories From The True North.

-Favro's new novel, "The Sisters Sputnik" – the sequel to "Sputnik's Children" – is forthcoming from ECW in spring 2020.
+Favro's new novel, "The Sisters Sputnik" – the sequel to "Sputnik's Children" – is forthcoming from ECW in May 2022.
 She is also collaborating with visual artist Ron Edding on "Cold City", a graphic novel based on a true-life unsolved murder in Depression-era Toronto.

 Terri Favro is a member of The Writers’ Union of Canada.
 She is represented by Carolyn Swayze Literary Agency.